Partial-Label Learning with a Reject Option: Our Method: DST-PLL

 \section{Our Method: DST-PLL}

+This section introduces our novel partial-label learning method \textsc{Dst-Pll}.
+Based on the labeling information of an instance's nearest neighbors, we construct basic probability assignments within Dempster-Shafer theory.
+These bpas inform the prediction and rejection decisions as discussed in Section~\ref{sec:build-evidence} and Section~\ref{sec:reject-option}, respectively.
+Regarding the reject option, we propose a novel variation of the confidence-based rejection strategy: The confidence threshold is adaptively selected on a per-instance basis dependent on the amount of incorrect label noise.
+The more noise from incorrect labels there is, the more confident the model needs to be to accept a prediction.

 Algorithm~\ref{alg:dst-pll-ind} outlines \textsc{Dst-Pll}, which we summarize in the following.
-We denote by $\nn_{k}\!\left(\tilde{x}\right) \subseteq \featspace \times 2^{\labelspace}$ the set of the $k$-nearest neighbors of instance $\tilde{x}$ with their associated candidate labels.
-To predict the class label of instance $\tilde{x}$, the algorithm first transforms information from the neighbors $\nn_{k}\!\left(\tilde{x}\right)$ into bpas (Lines~3--6), collects these into evidence set $\mathcal{E}$ (Line~8), and combines the bpas using Yager's rule~\eqref{eq:combine-evidence} to obtain $\predbpa$ (Line~10).
-Section~\ref{sec:build-evidence} elaborates on these steps and Section~\ref{sec:decision} details how we extract a prediction from $\predbpa$ and estimate its confidence (Line~11).
-We prove the consistency of \textsc{Dst-Pll} in Section~\ref{sec:consistency} and analyze its runtime in Section~\ref{sec:runtime-comp}.
+We denote by $\nn_{k}(\tilde{x}) \subseteq \featspace \times 2^{\labelspace}$ the set of the $k$-nearest neighbors of instance $\tilde{x}$ with their associated candidate labels.
+To predict the class label of an instance $\tilde{x}$ (Line~11), the algorithm first transforms information from $\tilde{x}$'s neighbors $\nn_{k}(\tilde{x})$ into bpas $\bpa_i$ (Lines~3--7), collects these into evidence set $\mathcal{E}$ (Line~8), and combines the bpas into $\predbpa$ using Yager's rule (Line~10; \citealt{Yager87a,Yager87b}).
+Section~\ref{sec:build-evidence} elaborates on these steps.
+Section~\ref{sec:reject-option} elaborates on how we extract our reject option from $\predbpa$ (Line~12).
+Section~\ref{sec:consistency} shows that the resulting classification rule is risk-consistent.
+We analyze our algorithm's runtime in Section~\ref{sec:runtime-comp}.